 The Cold War period was marked by a rapid development of military technologies, where necessity, as is known, stimulates invention, and wartime often gives birth to them out of need.
 Among the many engineering solutions that boggle the mind, the Soviet Progrev-T tank project stands out.

-Soviet engineers converted a T-55 tank, equipping it with a jet engine from a MiG-15 fighter, to create a unique mine clearing machine — a "gas-dynamic trawl".
-This development, which appeared in response to the difficulties of the Soviet-Afghan war and the active use of mines by the Mujahideen, was intended to destroy mines on roads with a powerful jet exhaust and high temperature.
+Soviet engineers converted a T-55 tank, equipping it with a jet engine from a MiG-15 fighter, to create a unique mine-clearing vehicle — a "gas-dynamic trawl."
+This development, which appeared in response to the difficulties of the Soviet-Afghan war and the active use of mines by the Mujahideen, was intended to destroy mines on roads using powerful jet exhaust and high temperature.

 The modified T-55 received a Klimov VK-1 aircraft turbojet engine.
-Its downward-directed stream of hot gases created a kill zone 10-12 meters wide, allowing the machine to move slowly.
+Its downward-directed stream of hot gases created a kill zone 10-12 meters wide, allowing the vehicle to move slowly.
 Unlike traditional mechanical trawls, the Progrev-T system used the heat and energy of the engine to melt the soil and detonate mines.
-Prototypes, tested in the late 70s - early 80s, were successfully used in Afghanistan to neutralize improvised explosive devices on roads, and the fuel supply allowed to clear up to 11 kilometers of the path.
+Prototypes tested in the late 70s and early 80s were successfully used in Afghanistan to neutralize improvised explosive devices on roads, and the fuel supply allowed them to clear up to 11 kilometers of road.

 The hybrid design, created on the basis of Soviet experiments with re-profiled equipment, combined the mobility and protection of the T-55 with the destructive power of the MiG-15 engine (proven technology of the Korean War).

 The project faced numerous problems that doomed it to oblivion.
 The main one was low stealth: the loud jet engine attracted the attention of the enemy.
-The machine was bulky and impractical for long field operations, as in Afghanistan.
+The machine was cumbersome and impractical for long field operations, as in Afghanistan.
 The high temperature of the engine posed a danger to the crew and friendly forces, and the size limited maneuverability.
 In Afghanistan, the Progrev-T showed partial success in clearing snow and ice, but as a mine trawl it was terrible.
-By the 1980s, the project was frozen, only prototypes were released, which reflects the trend of ambitious, but impractical Soviet military developments.
+By the 1980s, the project was frozen, with only prototypes released, reflecting the trend of ambitious but impractical Soviet military developments.

 Technical characteristics: